-Figure 107: Select test cases via Range field to be executed
+Figure 109: Select test cases via Range field to be executed

+- 3. If necessary, specify whether the test must be run in the current module only.

-In the pop-up window, click Run.
+- In the pop-up window, click Run.

 Only the selected test cases are executed.